By Appointment or By Chance ~ A Short Story by Allen Kopp

 “My son, Trenton Fairman Junior, died a day and a half after his father.
 He is upstairs in his room, lying on his bed.
 He has been bathed and dressed for burial.”

 “You want a photograph of him, too?”
 I asked.

 “Myrtle and I are here alone.
 Neither one of us are very strong.
 After you take Junior’s picture, I would like to prevail upon you to pick him up and carry him downstairs and place him in the coffin with his father and then close the lid.
 The boys will be here early in the morning—on my husband’s fifty-seventh birthday, I believe I mentioned—to perform the burial.”

 “How old is the boy?”

 “He’s fifteen years old, sir, and not very big.
-I don’t think he would weigh more than about ninety pounds.
-I’ll pay you twenty extra dollars to carry him downstairs and place him in the coffin with his father and close the lid.”
+I think he could not weigh more than a hundred pounds.
+I’ll pay you an extra twenty dollars to carry him downstairs and place him in the coffin beside his father and close the lid.”

 “So, that’ll be fifty to photograph your husband, thirty to photograph your son, and twenty to carry the boy downstairs.
 That’s a hundred all together.”

 “That seems fair, sir.
 I have the cash in the wall safe in my bedroom.”

 “All right, let’s photograph the boy, then.”